mydeveloping/kodbox-db-management/README.md

 >Note2: If you don't use mysql default config, must change config from Database in "db_tools.py ".

->Note3: If your code stops with any problem (like power off the system, wrong press Ctrl + C or Ctrl + Pause/Break, or any others.) when you run the code again, this program continues from the last index of data..
+>Note3: If your code stops with any problem (like power off the system, wrong press Ctrl + C or Ctrl + Pause/Break, or any others.) when you run the code again, this program continues from the last index of data.

+>Note4: Any action performed on the data is logged into a log file.
+And you can find the file of these actions in the project folder.

 # Files and containing functions internal: